-During the two-year master we will cover challenges related to each of the specific infrastructure sectors, present specific tools for quantifying and analyzing the challenges as well as understand how policy, citizens, practice and organizations influence sustainable transitions.
+During the two-year Master, we will cover challenges related to each of the specific infrastructure sectors, present specific tools for quantifying and analysing the challenges as well as understand how policy, citizens, practice and organisations influence sustainable transitions.

 The graduates from this Master of Science will be educated in being capable of creating the framework for the Sustainable Cities of the future, where economic, social, technical and environmental elements are integrated in new ways.